zacbemis/zacbemis/README.md

 ## About Me 👋

-- I am currently studying Computer Science at California State University Sacramento.
+I am a software engineer and computer science student at California State University, Sacramento.
-- I just want to do what I'm passionate about.
+Software engineering gives me the outlet to be creative and solve problems in an ever expanding field.
-- I also enjoy rock climbing, reading, lifting, making music, and cycling.
+I love studying math, physics and philosophy.
+I also enjoy reading, rock climbing and cycling.

 ## Defaults 💻